 Transportation costs were estimated for a 50-year period of analysis for the years 2026 through 2075.
 Transportation costs were estimated using HarborSym for the years 2026, 2036, and 2046.
-Commodity and transportation cost growth is held constant after 20 years following the base year (2026) due to the uncertainty surrounding such long-term forecasts.
-However, benefit levels remain constant through the remaining period of analysis (2046-2075) as well.
+Since terminal capacity is not expected to be reached during the planning period of analysis, the transportation costs were held constant beyond 2046.
 The net present value (NPV) was estimated by interpolating between the modeled years.
-Transportation costs were annualized to determine AAEQ cost savings by discounting the cost stream from year 2026 to 2075 at the current FY 2022 Federal Discount rate of 2.25 percent.
+Transportation costs were annualized to determine AAEQ cost savings by discounting the cost stream from year 2026 to 2046 at the current FY 2020 Federal Discount rate of 2.75 percent.
 Estimates were determined for each measure and alternative.
 The Total and AAEQ transportation cost saving benefits are provided in Table 5-6.